 To replace a handle:

-9. Finally, hammer in a three-pronged iron wedge, diagonal to the wooden wedge.
+- Finally, hammer in a three-pronged iron wedge, diagonal to the wooden wedge.
+Iron wedges are not always needed and are usually used in larger axes.